diab-ma/linkedlens/README.md

 AI classification isn't perfect.
 Sometimes it gets things wrong.

-LinkedIn changes their site structure pretty often, which sometimes breaks the extension.
-We'll fix it when that happens.
+LinkedIn changes their site structure pretty often, which will sometimes breaks the extension.
+I'll try to fix it when that happens.

-The first time you load a page, it takes a second or two to analyze everything.
+The first time you load a page, it takes a few seconds analyze everything.

 ## How it's built